kaltura/playkit-ios-vr/docs/index.md

 The following classes/interfaces are the public API of the library:

-* `PlayerDelegate` - Impliment `shouldAddPlayerViewController` to get 360&VR UIViewController.
+* `PlayerDelegate` - Implement `shouldAddPlayerViewController` to get 360&VR UIViewController.
 * `PKVRController` - Use this class to interact with the library.

 ### Basic Implementation: